yjia5/Enlace_Training_2024_summer/Task_4.md

 ```
 srun --partition=debug  --pty --account="csd877" --nodes=1 --ntasks-per-node=2 --mem=8G -t 00:30:00 --wait=0 --export=ALL /bin/bash
 ```
 This command is going to require 1 node with 2 core in the queue named `debug`.
 The memory required is 8G for each core.
 And the time required is 30 min.
 You can change these parameters as you need.
+If you want to use the node for longer time, change the time `-t 00:30:00` you required.
+However, for partition `debug`, the job can only run for a limited time.
+If you really want to run long time job, change the partition from `debug` to `compute`.

 Before using python, you need to load python envrionment
 ```